Zankoku-Okuno/ammonite/STATUS.md

 Feature freeze is in effect.

 Although, I am considering syntax for `e :: e` and finding a specialized syntax for modules.
+And I feel like I could really use a VoidExpr, which could be used for match any w/o binding.

 Desugaring